Perspective | Dustin Johnson and Rory McIlroy, headed in different directions, received a Masters lesson

 “It’s been a long day,” Johnson said.

 It could have been longer for McIlroy.
 He began the day with a chip at the 10th green — and optimism.
-Instead of getting up and down for par, he made bogey — and about came unglued.
+Instead of getting up and down for par, he made a bogey — and about came unglued.

 “I honestly have been playing so good coming in here, and then I go into the first round and I shoot 75,” McIlroy said, “and I’m like, ‘Where the hell did that come from?’”